US factories expanded at slowest pace in more than 2 years

 - The big jet behind Everett's big doors: Boeing readies first 777X to fly

-Several respondents cited higher costs and uncertainty arising from President Donald Trump’s import taxes on steel, aluminum and hundreds of Chinese products.
+Several respondents cited higher costs and uncertainty arising from Trump’s import taxes on steel, aluminum and hundreds of Chinese products.
+At the same time, the Chinese economy — the world’s second-biggest — is decelerating.

+“This is grim,” said Ian Shepherdson, chief economist at Pantheon Macroeconomics, said in a research note, adding that “the story here is that the trade war, coupled with China’s underlying slowdown, is wreaking havoc in both countries.”

+Overall, the U.S. economy looks healthy.
+At 3.7 percent, the unemployment rate is near a 50-year low.
+Growth clocked in at a brisk annual pace of 3.4 percent from July through September.